Follow these straightforward steps to obtain a Colorado hunting license:

 - Turbearer License – Required to trap or hunt furbearer species; must be purchased in addition to other applicable licenses.

-- Resident Lifetime Licenses – Lifetime licenses available for residents, providing long-term hunting and fishing privileges.
+- Resident Lifetime Licenses – Lifetime licenses are available for residents, providing long-term hunting and fishing privileges.

 Non-Resident Licenses

-All non-residents must have a non-resident hunting license.
+All non-residents are required to obtain a non-resident hunting license.
 Additional licenses and permits may be required.
 Non-residents ages 18 to 64 must purchase the Habitat Stamp in order to buy or apply for a hunting license.
 Only one stamp is needed for the license year.

 - Annual Small Game License – Required for non-residents aged 18 and older to hunt small game species statewide.